- Kruskal’s Algorithm is a famous greedy algorithm.

-- Like Prim’s Algorithm, Kruskal’s Algorithm is another greedy algorithm used for finding the Minimum Spanning Tree (MST) of a given graph.
+- It is used for finding the Minimum Spanning Tree (MST) of a given graph.

-- The graph must be weighted, connected and undirected.
+- To apply Kruskal’s algorithm, the given graph must be weighted, connected and undirected.

 - Sort all the edges from low weight to high weight.